 Middle East Technical University (Turkey), Prof. Sinan Akkar

 Second University of Naples (Italy), Prof. Eugenio Lippiello

 University of Naples (Italy), Prof. Aldo Zollo

 Earthquakes occur nearly constantly around Europe in places like Greece, Italy, Portugal, Romania and Turkey.
 But earthquakes can occur almost anywhere.
 Italy is a well-known complex earthquake zone.
-In Italy there is the collision of Africa and Europe, its highly fractured and broken up, there is a lot of micro plates moving around, which creates a lot of different types of fault action.
+In Italy there is the collision of Africa and Europe, it is highly fractured and broken up, there are a lot of micro plates moving around, which create a lot of different types of fault action.

 An earthquake measuring 5.8 on the Richter scale and 6.3 in the moment magnitude scale hit L'Aquila on April 6th, 2009.
 There have been a large number of minor tremors since December 2008.
 Along with the stories of tragedy in L'Aquila, there are also stories that the earthquake was predicted, and that the predictions were ignored.
 Earthquake prediction remains an elusive goal of seismology.
 Earthquake source mechanisms are complex and involve many variables and factors.
 Earthquake prediction can be divided into long-, medium- and short-term phases.
 The short-term prediction of earthquakes has considerable allure.
 However, it is beset by problems.
 Although earthquakes are complex multi-scale phenomena, we now have much better models for earthquake nucleation and rupture processes, associated phenomena such as tsunamis, and tools with which earthquakes can be carefully studied from both deterministic and statistical points of view.

-Applicants from partner institutions are eligible for a reimbursement of living and travel expenses.
+Applicants from LLP partner institutions are eligible for a reimbursement of living and travel expenses.